Handling Bugs and Troubleshooting

 3. Report the bug

-If the bug is not mentioned on the Issues board and the Troubleshooting manual doesn't have any special instructions for the case, we need to report it on Trello.
+If the bug is not mentioned on the Issues board and the Troubleshooting manual doesn't have any special instructions for the case, we need to report it.

-5. Always add the user's (and/or your own, if you reproduced the issue) footer with the system hashtags.
+- Always add the user's (and/or your own, if you reproduced the issue) footer with the system hashtags to the internal block.

-7. If the problem involves particular items (account, photo, group, message, etc) we need the coordinates required to locate that particular item (tq/footer, phone number, username, link, Telegram Web address bar string, forwarded copy).
+- If the problem involves particular items (account, photo, group, message, etc), use the internal block to add the coordinates required to locate that particular item (tq/footer, phone number, username, link, Telegram Web address bar string, forwarded copy).
 Think: if you were a developer who just received your question, would you need to ask for more info instead of giving an answer?

-9. When you add your first issue to Trello send the link to Daria — along with a picture of a beetle.
+- When you add your first issue to Bug Tracker send the link to Daria — along with a picture of a beetle.

-10. Think of the words you would use if you were looking for that issue — try them in the search box.
-Adjust the description accordingly.
+- Think of the words you would use if you were looking for that issue — try them in the search box.
+Adjust the card accordingly.

 Bug Groups

-We're currently experimenting with TSF-wide bug groups for reporting and investigating issues in the apps.
+We're currently using TSF-wide bug groups for reporting and investigating issues in the apps.
 You can find a list in this card.

 4. Notify the user

 Once we're done, we need to get back to the user and tell them that we've located the issue or are investigating it.
 You never know how long that might take, but the user must know that he succeeded in alerting us — and helped us greatly.
+The user can upvote the relevant card on the Bugs and Suggestions platform and subscribe to it to receive notifications when it’s fixed or whenever there’s another status update.
 Parachutes and pasties

 5. Stick to our goals

-1. Our final goal in case of any bug is to create a report in Trello that would get the status confirmed by a developer or feature.
+- Our final goal in case of any bug is to create a report that would get the status confirmed by a developer or feature.

 In order to achieve this goal with a clear conscience, we need to respect our users' time and effort — a little more on this below: